ThusSpokeBieu/furrward/README.md

 # furrward
 Go furrward!
-It's a adoptiom prototype project that conect adopters to pet.
+It's a adoption prototype project that connect adopters to pet.